clindsay107/keyshare/README.md

 encrypts and stores your credentials on Amazon S3, then automatically fetches and injects them into your application.
 This means that the only credentials you need to pass around are your Amazon AWS credentials and your keyshare master password.

-Keyshare also includes a set of command-line interface tools called `gatekeeper`.
+Keyshare also includes a command-line toolchain called `gatekeeper`.
 This gives basic functionality for adding/removing/retrieving credentials stored on S3.

 ## Requirements